joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 ![](/images/athena/data-after.PNG)
 As you can now see, the fields identified by the Macie classification job no longer appear in the query, as we don't have permission to view the columns tagged as "FINANCIAL_INFORMATION" or "PERSONAL_INFORMATION"

-3. Let's also also check the customer table in Lake Formation.
+3. Let's also also check the customer table in AWS Lake Formation.
 Navigate to  [AWS Lake Formation](https://console.aws.amazon.com/lakeformation) in the AWS Management Console.
 4. Click on "LF-Tags" in the navigation panel, then click on the "Classification" tag to see the values.
 Note the LF-tag values for each column.
 ![](/images/lakeformation/final-tags.PNG)

 ## Conclusions and Next Steps

 Congratulations on completing this lab.
-In this exercise, we have created and configured Lake Formation Tag Based Access Control (TBAC) and used an Amazon Macie job to automatically detect sensitive data and update AWS Lake Formation tags accordingly.
+In this exercise, we have created and configured AWS Lake Formation Tag Based Access Control (TBAC) and used an Amazon Macie job to automatically detect sensitive data and update AWS Lake Formation tags accordingly.

 For the purposes of this lab, we have initiated the Macie job as a One-off Job that we create manually.
 As a next step, you could look at using AWS EventBridge and AWS Step Functions to create and run the job automatically each time data is loaded to the S3 bucket, or potentially every time the catalog is updated via the crawler.
 You could also configure the Amazon Macie classification job to run on a scheduled basis.